|

 encounter the Honorable Lama Lumpo Smythe-Finkel at

 the Howling Frog bookstore in Hamfat's Grand Mall.
-He

-soundproof room, they track down werewolf expert
+in Rat's soundproof room, they track down werewolf

-Sacker to track down the beast.
+and Sacker to track down the beast.
 Meanwhile, the

-Napoleon of Crime, Wallace Nussbaum, has escaped from
+Napoleon of Crime, Wallace Nussbaum, has escaped

-a drive-in movie theater for the final showdown. |
+Sigerson chooses a drive-in movie theater for the

 Captain Daniel M. Pinkwater